-To avoid collisions, the tool must be pre-positioned before the cycle call if Q536 is set to 1!
+To avoid collisions the tool must be pre-positioned before calling the cycle with Q536=1!
 In the calibration process, the TNC also measures the center misalignment of the calibrating tool by rotating the spindle by 180° after the first half of the calibration cycle.